charroux/kubernetes-minikube/README.md

 * ./gradlew build   under Linux
 * gradlew build     under Windows

-Build the docker image: docker build -t my-service .
+Build the docker image: docker build -t myservice .

 Check the image: docker images

-Start the container: docker run -p 4000:8080 -t my-service
+Start the container: docker run -p 4000:8080 -t myservice

 8080 is the port of the web service, while 4000 is the port for accessing the container.
 Test the web service using a web browser: http://localhost:4000 It displays hello.